Markkop/corvo-astral/README.md

 It'll show their characteristics, damage, resistances, drops and spells.
 For monsters with huge droplist, you can click on the card title to open the browser in the monster's page
 When using translate, you first have to select a monster from the results
+**Note: due to scrapping limitations, this command is no longer available.**

 **Examples**:
 ```bash